Failed to load 160×600

 Combat and Weapons

 The weapon wheel has been redesigned to handle weapons, gear, and equipment together via a single radial menu (R1/RB on console).
 Inventory is more restricted than GTA V: players can carry two rifles and two pistols at a time, with additional weapons stored in vehicle trunks, echoing the discipline of Red Dead Redemption 2.
 Dual wielding, which appeared in RDR2, is not returning.
 Confirmed weapon categories include handguns, rifles, explosives, melee weapons, and fan favorites from earlier titles.
 Equipment slots include binoculars, body armor, a flashlight, food and drink items, duffel bags, and trauma kits.
 Drive-by shooting has been expanded to allow firing from car windows, truck beds, and even while swimming.
 New stealth mechanics include crouching, though the prone position spotted in 2022 leaks appears to have been removed from the final build.
+These combat and inventory changes are among the most concrete GTA 6 gameplay features details confirmed so far.

 Living World and NPC Behavior